gikolgi-dev/Habitly/README.md

 # Habitly

-A simple and modern app to help you build and maintain good habits.
+A simple and modern app to help you build and maintain good and quit bad ones.
 Track your daily progress, visualize your consistency with heatmaps, and set reminders to stay on track.

 ## ⚠️ Important Notes